Skip to content

 • Augury Grid scans the watchlist continuously for opportunities

-• Traders filter for Elite/Premium quality signals (⭐⭐⭐ or ⭐⭐ ratings)
+• Filter for Elite/Premium quality signals (⭐⭐⭐ or ⭐⭐ ratings)

 • Individual symbol charts are reviewed when high-quality signals appear